MerginMaps/docs/src/gis/setup_themes.md

 Read how to <QGISHelp ver="3.22" link="user_manual/introduction/general_tools.html#configuring-map-themes" text="set up a new map theme" /> in QGIS.

-- Open QGIS Desktop with you QGIS Project
+- Open QGIS Desktop with your QGIS Project
 - In the Layers Panel, click on "Manage Map Themes" (eye-icon)
 ![Map Themes](./qgis_map_themes_setup.png)
 - Add new themes or replace existing themes.